Erickrus/langgraph-editor/README.md

 # langgraph editor

 This tool is designed to visually edit langgraph workflow.
 You can open the notebook in google's colab.
 Below is the interface of the tool.
-It is based on [litegraph.js](https://github.com/jagenjo/litegraph.js) as its workflow engine.
+It is based on [litegraph.js](https://github.com/jagenjo/litegraph.js) as its workflow engine (the same as [ComfyUI](https://github.com/comfyanonymous/ComfyUI)).
 You can add, remove, and layout different nodes as you wish, get the workflow as you wish.
 As it is visualized and editable, it is easier to understanding and modifying.

 ## Installation
 ### Local machine